 This guide gives you a lot of stuff you can do on your WordPress site.
 It goes from technical tips, to conversion tips, to content tips, to conversation tips, and a whole lot in between.
 There’s a catch though: if you want to rank for highly competitive terms, you’ll have to actually do most of it and create great and compelling content in the process.

-If you want to keep updated on the latest news about WordPress, and hear more tips as I come up with them, then subscribe to my WordPress newsletter right now.
-If you need help implementing all the tips in this article, or want me to review whether you’ve done a good job implementing it all, order a website review!
+If you want to keep updated on the latest news about WordPress, and hear more tips as we come up with them, then subscribe to our weekly newsletter right now.
+If you need help implementing all the tips in this article, or want us to review whether you’ve done a good job implementing it all, order a website review!